The Web address of this

 “Anger problems”

-take on a new perspective in the context false-self dominance and
+take on a new perspective in the context of psychological

 options to reduce and avoid “anger problems”